LLC Management Structure: Everything You Need to Know

 Do I need to document whether the LLC is member-managed or manager-managed?

 Yes.
 Depending on the state, if the type is not stated, it will assume it is operating as a member-managed LLC.
 To reduce complications, it is advisable to clearly state the management structure on the operating agreement or articles of organization.

 If I am a single-member LLC, I know I would make all operational and management decisions.
 Why would I need to create the operating agreement?

 As the business is an LLC, this means that you would not be personally liable for debts of the business.
 However, as the sole owner, there is the risk that personal and business finances can become blurred.
 In the event of litigation where the plaintiff attempts to lift the corporate veil, a formalized operating agreement provides clear evidence of the separation between the LLC and your personal finances.
 This will safeguard your personal assets.

 If you need help choosing an LLC management structure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.